Early Career Scholars Competencies

 Tobey Duble Moore is currently pursuing her PhD in Educational Psychology (Special Education) at the University of Connecticut with a focus on behavior.
 She earned her Bachelor’s degree in Psychology from Harvard University, and her Master’s degree in Intellectual Disabilities and Autism from Teachers College at Columbia University.
 During her time at Columbia, she worked in various school settings with students in inclusion and substantially separate settings.
 She then completed the Applied Behavior Analysis (ABA) Certification Program at Florida Institute of Technology.
 Tobey first worked as an ABA therapist and then as a Supervising Lead Teacher at the Manhattan Childrens Center, an ABA-based private school for students in Manhattan, N.Y.
 She then joined May Institute in September of 2017, working as a contracted Board Certified Behavior Analyst (BCBA) in Boston Public Schools and in various other districts in the Boston area.
 As a consultant, she worked with students at the Tier 3 level, supervising direct services and consulting to school teams with individual behavior support.
 She also consulted at the school and district level, providing consultation on classroom management and best practices in behavior support, as well as conducting program evaluations and assessments.
 Tobey is also involved in the May Institute’s PBIS team supporting districts with implementation of School-wide Positive Behavior Intervention and Supports and providing technical assistance and training across all three Tiers.

-Shannon Locke has nearly 25 years of experience as an SLP, serving children and individuals with autism of all ages across educational, clinical, and community settings.
-From practitioner to consultant, speaker, elected member of the Missouri Speech-Language & Hearing Association Executive Board, and business owner of Autism Outfitters, LLC, Shannon’s career has led her to a path of research and discovery to fill gaps and improve systems for the autistic community.
-Now a doctoral student and teaching and research assistant in the Special Education – Autism Ph.D. program at the University of Missouri (MU), Shannon’s research interests include the impact and outcomes of peer perceptions, inclusive practices, universal design for learning, and integration of social-behavioral supports with academic and vocational needs on students and young adults with autism spectrum disorder.
-After years of implementing social skill and competency interventions, her focus has shifted to building communities of support that will embrace social and behavioral neurodiversity.
-Shannon is currently working on a collaborative project between MU and the American Institutes for Research to develop an Integrated MTSS Fidelity Rubric for schools as well as studying disability-matched mentors to support students’ future STEM careers through the MU Math Potential Lab.
+Shannon has over 25 years of experience as an SLP, serving individuals with autism of all ages across educational, clinical, and community settings.
+From practitioner to clinic director, consultant, speaker, elected member of the Missouri Speech-Language Hearing Association Executive Board, and business owner of Autism Outfitters, LLC, her varied career has highlighted gaps and systems to improve for the autistic community.
+Now as a full-time Ph.D. student, teaching and research assistant in the Special Education – Autism program she is interested in researching the impact and outcomes of peer perceptions, inclusive practices, universal design for learning, and integration of social-behavioral supports with academic and vocational needs of students and young adults with autism spectrum disorder.
+After years of implementing social skill and competency interventions, her focus has shifted to building communities of support that will seek to understand and embrace social and behavioral neurodiversity.

 Ashley Plumb is a doctoral student studying special education in the Department of Educational Psychology at the University of Connecticut.
 Her primary research interests include implementing positive behavior support interventions (PBIS) across tiers, supporting students who demonstrate persistent and pervasive contextually inappropriate challenging behaviors, and coaching and training teachers to implement equitable evidence-based practices.
 Ashley previously taught special education in self-contained and inclusive early childhood settings in Nashville, TN and in K-3 self-contained and inclusive settings in Connecticut.
 She has a B.S. in Elementary Education from Keene State College and a M.Ed. in Early Childhood Special Education from Vanderbilt University.